< Muscles >

 Fig. 3-8.
 1st, 2nd, 3rd, 4th pharyngeal arches, related structures.

-Gill-shaped pharyngeal arches are formed during the developmental stage of the head and neck.
-As their names imply, the inside of the pharyngeal arches is the pharynx.
-The oropharyngeal membrane (Fig. 6-16) ruptures to become the fauces between the oral cavity and pharynx (Figs. 3-43,44).
+Gill-shaped pharyngeal arches are formed during the early developmental stage of the head and neck.
+As their names indicate, the inside of the pharyngeal arches is the pharynx.
+The oropharyngeal membrane (Fig. 6-16) ruptures to become the fauces between the oral cavity and pharynx (Figs. 3-44,45).
 The 1st, 2nd, 3rd, 4th pharyngeal arches are innervated by V, VII, IX, X, respectively.

-The CN1 to geniohyoid muscle will be explained later (Fig. 3-13).
+The CN1 innervating the geniohyoid muscle will be explained later (Fig. 3-13).

 Among the infrahyoid muscles, the sternothyroid and thyrohyoid muscles lie deep to the omohyoid and sternohyoid muscles.
 This is because short muscles are covered by long muscles.
-There are four infrahyoid muscles on one side, just as there are four suprahyoid muscles (Fig. 3-6).
+There are four infrahyoid muscles on one side, just as there are four suprahyoid muscles on one side (Fig. 3-6).

 Like the digastric muscle (Fig. 3-6), the omohyoid muscle has two bellies: superior and inferior bellies.
-The digastric and omohyoid muscles are the borders of cervical triangles (Fig. 3-5)
+As mentioned before, the digastric and omohyoid muscles are the borders of cervical triangles (Fig. 3-5)

-The infrahyoid muscles occupy the muscular triangle (Fig. 3-5).
+One of the cervical triangles, the “muscular” triangle is occupied by the infrahyoid “muscles” (Fig. 3-5).
 Their action is to depress the hyoid bone.

 With the exception of the digastric muscle, all suprahyoid and infrahyoid muscles are given individual names comprising the origins and the insertions (usually, hyoid bone).
 “Mylo” in the mylohyoid muscle means molar (Fig. 4-30), “genio” in the geniohyoid muscle means mental spine (Fig. 3-6), and “omo” in the omohyoid muscle means scapula.